kubearmor/KubeArmor/getting-started/deployment_guide.md

 ```
 karmor install
 ```
-It is assumed that the k8s cluster is already present/reachable and the user has rights to create service-accounts and cluster-role-bindings.
+It is assumed that the k8s cluster is already present/reachable setup with the [*required prerequisites*](#Prerequisites) and the user has rights to create service-accounts and cluster-role-bindings.

 ### 3. Deploying sample app and policies